 Sorry, no. Well you can, but the battery life will be severely affected by this treatment.
 Some battery chargers allow the charging of both NiCd batteries and NiMH batteries.

-Some battery chargers auto sense the battery type (like the Ansmann Energy 4 Traveller battery
+Some battery chargers auto sense the battery type (like the Ansmann Energy 4 Traveller

 charger) and some require a switch to be used to select the battery type.

-The Camlink Z1 battery charger is ideal for charging Lithium-Ion batteries for digital cameras.
+battery charger is ideal for charging Lithium-Ion batteries for digital cameras.
 If your

-digital camera uses regular AA rechargeable batteries, the Ansmann budget charger EC-800 would be a
+digital camera uses regular AA rechargeable batteries, the Ansmann budget charger EC-800

 good choice for a low cost intelligent charger.

 I am now informed!
 Take me to your battery chargers!

 1. Battery Types: